enorman9/Coffe-Shop-Sales-Dashboard-Project/README.md

 such as Column creation, data sorting/filtering, pivot tables, Pivot charts, and slicers.

 Objective 1: Preparing the data for analysis
-  -The data was first assessed to familiarize myself with the various fields.
+  The data was first assessed to familiarize myself with the various fields.
 Filters were then set in place for each column to allow for proper sorting, and to make the raw data easier to work with.

   -A new column was first added to the calculation portion of the dataset to represent REVENUE [Price * Quantity].